Aleph-Alpha/intelligence-layer-sdk/README.md

 ## Use-case index

-To give you a starting point for using the Intelligence Layer, we provide some pre-configured `Task`s that are ready to use out-of-the-boy, as well as an accompanying "Getting started" guide in the form of Jupyter Notebooks.
+To give you a starting point for using the Intelligence Layer, we provide some pre-configured `Task`s that are ready to use out-of-the-box, as well as an accompanying "Getting started" guide in the form of Jupyter Notebooks.

 | Type      | Task                                                                                              | Description                                                               |
 | --------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------- |